Kaimor777/terraform2eks-w-argo-nginx-ingress/README.md

 **Edit DNS Cname record with a record name- argo-cd.<your-domain> and a value of the ingress external IP we check before.

-#For deploy argo-cf using Helm_provider go to /helm-tf/modules/argo-cd
 Initiallize Terraform, plan and apply
 ```bash
 terraform init